Powerful gang behind kidnapping of 17 US and Canadian missionaries in Haiti, security source says - KRDO

 As they were traveling from the orphanage towards Titanyen, north of Port-au-Prince, gang members stopped the vehicle at gunpoint.

-The 400 Mawozo gang has been growing in strength for the past three years, numbering up to 150 members, and has essentially taken control of Croix des Bouquets, the source in Haiti’s security forces told CNN.
+The 400 Mawozo gang has been growing in strength for the past three years, numbering up to 150 members, and has essentially taken control of Croix des Bouquets, the source in Haiti’s security forces told CNN on Sunday,

 Kidnapping for ransom is a hallmark activity of the gang.
 They have abducted dozens of people this year alone, including foreign nationals, the source said.